Why safer vaping devices that don't explode will not be available in the U.S.

 Why would modifying a current electronic cigarette with safety features, such as a power management chip, make the device a new product?
 Because there’s no way to know if those changes would have any health impacts, the FDA told NBC News.

-Manufacturers say they cannot begin the costly and time-consuming application process until the rules for this process are finalized, and no one knows when that will be.
+Manufacturers say it makes no sense to begin the costly and time-consuming application process until the rules for this process are finalized, and no one knows when that will be.

 “Technology innovates in cycles of months, not years, so the products being sold today were first designed almost three years ago,” VTA’s Abboud told NBC News.
 “Manufacturers have developed and are selling products in other parts of the world that have safety designs and safety protections in them, but we can't make any changes to those products here in the U.S. without going through the FDA’s multimillion-dollar multi-year PMTA process.”